Lessons Learned From Traveling 2 Months Abroad

 6. People are Kind

 Being in different countries and not knowing the language was something I was a little worried about.
-As we traveled from country to country we learned that even with a language barrier, people were more than happy to try and help us!
+As we traveled from country to country, we learned that even with a language barrier, people were more than happy to try and help us!

-People say the world is a scary place, but time and time again we met such amazing and generous people.
-I’m not saying to not be cautious because there are always a few bad eggs.
+People say the world is a scary place, but time and time again, we met such amazing and generous people.
+I’m not saying not to be cautious because there are always a few bad eggs.

 In general, we felt welcomed everywhere we went and could easily call each place home.

 When we planned our trip, the main hub was going to be in Chiang Mai, Thailand.
 So naturally, we built huge expectations around it.
 Because of this, we didn’t explore Chiang Mai the way we wanted to.